harshbg/US-Housing-Price-Analysis/README.md

 The data used for exploratory analysis and model building can be found [here](https://github.com/harshbg/US-Housing-Price-Analysis/tree/master/Data).
 The visualizations can be replicated using Tableau.

 ## Features
-* Visualized housing and renting prices across America using Tableau to understand impacts of the housing bubble.
+* Visualized housing and renting prices across America using Tableau to understand the impacts of the housing bubble.
 * Derived yearly trend for house prices for various locations and illustrated regions with profitable housing property.
 * Determined the impact of poverty on house ownership, debt burden, and occupancy of people in a room.

 ## Status
-Project is: _finished_ and we did win the second position if the analytics challange.
+Project is: _finished_ and we did win the second position if the analytics challenge.
 Our project for the previous round can be found [here](https://github.com/harshbg/US-Consumer-Time-Spend-Analysis).
 Be sure to check it out.

 ## Contact
-Created by me and my awesome teammates Weiyang Sun and Sri Harish Popuri **Team Random**
+Created with my teammates Weiyang Sun and Sri Harish Popuri **Team Random**.

 If you loved what you read here and feel like we can collaborate to produce some exciting stuff, or if you just want to shoot a question, please feel free to connect with me on <a href="hello@gupta-harsh.com" target="_blank">email</a>,